 Harry had trouble drawing his breath.
 He took another look around, threw off the Cloak, and walked past Bellatrix's sprawled body to the next.
 It was Tom Riddle, lying on his back, his serpent-like face and red eyes staring blankly at the darkness above.
 His face was frozen in a grimace of pain and rage, and drying trickles of blood veined the skin of his lacerated skull.

 Ginny came to stand beside Harry and clutched his arm.
 They both stared down, then Harry squatted, slipped Voldemort's wand from his slender fingers, and put it in his own pocket.
-He got to his feet and said to Ginny, "I'll explain later.
+He stood and said to Ginny, "I'll explain later.
 It's—"

 He stopped, because Ginny had quietly begun to weep.
 Harry put his arms around her and she leaned her head on his shoulder.